Wrongful Termination Lawyer

 Wrongful termination is a dismissed employee’s claim that their firing violated a workplace agreement or certain applicable law.
 Where a contract of employment calls for dismissal solely for cause, the fired worker may bring suit for arbitrary discharge.

 One of the most prevalent categories of workplace claims is wrongful termination.
 However, the majority fall into one of the subsequent groups, even if there are always variables that vary from case to case.
+Our friends at Abdi & Associates Inc. explore these below.

 Breach of Contract